Princes Street, Dunedin: Heritage New Zealand listed buildings

 The Cargill Monument at John Wickliffe Plaza is also listed (Category I), as are numerous buildings and structures which lie close to the intersection of side roads with Princes Street (e.g., the Category I Crown Roller Mills Building in Manor Place and the Category II Dowling Street Steps).
+The Manor Place Conveniences, 1912 public urinals at the intersection of Manor Place, Hope Street and Princes Street, are Category II listed since July 2023.